devni-heraliyawala/news-hub-backend/README.md

 Technologies
 - [NodeJS](https://nodejs.org/) -  A platform built on Chrome's JS runtime for easily building fast, scalable network apps.
 - [TypeScript](https://www.typescriptlang.org/) - A strongly typed programming language that builds on JavaScript, gives better tooling at any scale.
+- [JavaScript](https://www.w3schools.com/js/default.asp) - A programming language of the Web.
 - [NestJS](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, reliable and scalable server-side applications.
 - [TypeORM](https://typeorm.io/) -  An ORM that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, and Electron platforms and can be used with TypeScript and JavaScript (ES5, ES6, ES7, ES8).
 - [ExpressJS](http://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js.